HELLO THERE! WE ARE SO HAPPY YOU FOUND US!

-At a certain point, Leah’s love for art took off and she ended up going to college to study oil painting.
-After graduating, she realized that illustration, animals, and tiny houses were more her thing.
-She tried to make money as an artist, but lacked administration skills and was a pretty terrible business person.
+At a certain point, my love for art took off and I ended up going to college to study oil painting.

 Grace was moving North-South every six months with her husband (who is a golf instructor) and so she started an Etsy store selling individually hand painted cards.
 Unfortunately, because of the repetitive nature of hand producing cards, she wound up dealing with a wrist stress injury.

 Obviously it’s way more fun to create things with a teammate (and who better than a sibling?!) so in the Spring of 2016, I suggested that we work together to spread joy into the world.

 It was a perfect idea: I was filled with creativity and a passion for illustration and web design—but let’s be honest, finances and deadlines are not my forte.
 On the flip side, Grace is a fastidious record keeper and driven to have “best practices.”
 Unfortunately, her wrists suffer from carpel tunnel.
 She was running a custom stationery shop on Etsy, where she sold individually handmade greeting cards.
 Her work was crippling her wrists.
 One day we were having a sisterly chat, it dawned on me that we should work together.

 “Let me be your hands, Grace!
 (And you can be my brain!)”